 The Center does not use a “time out” chair or area.
 On occasion, a child may be redirected away from a group or activity, but this is not used as a punishment.
 Instead, an attempt is made to change the situation that is leading to the inappropriate behavior.

-Staff members are expected to be respectful in their dealings with each other, with parents, and with the children.
+Staff members are expected to be respectful in their dealings with each other, the university students, with families, and with the children.

 The following actions will not be used at the Center under any circumstances: hitting, yelling, criticizing, threatening, or making hurtful or sarcastic comments.
 Hitting or threatening to hit a child is grounds for immediate dismissal.
 Withdrawing food from a child, refusing to give a child snack or lunch, or denying a child outdoor time are not acceptable forms of discipline.